Lecture 4: Git, GitHub, and Version Control

 • Contains a .git folder at the root which does all the git magic behind the scenes.

-To check if Git is already installed, run the following in the Terminal / Command Prompt:
+To check if Git is already installed, run the following in the Terminal:

 git --version